tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_3.md

 # Events

-Events are associated to the members of the aggregate that returns a new version of the aggregate (or error).
+Events are associated to the members of the aggregate that virtually change the state of the aggregate.
 They are defined as Discriminated Union (Du) type.

 The abstract definition of an Event is: